 The left renal vein is typically 8.5 cm in length on average.
-It passes transversely toward the medical aspect of the inferior vena cava.
+It passes transversely toward the medial aspect of the inferior vena cava.
 Its course from the hilum of the left kidney to the inferior vena cava includes passing anteriorly to the aorta and inferiorly to the superior mesenteric artery close to each respective vessel.
-This can lead to clinical complications that will be mentioned later in this article.
-The left renal vein tends to join the inferior vena cava at the level of L2 or L3 in most cases.
-As previously mentioned, the left renal vein is unlike the right renal vein as it has several venous tributaries join it on its course toward the inferior vena cava.
+This anatomic relationship has important clinical implications, including whether or not the left or right kidney is preferable for transplantation.
+Owing to the longer length of the renal artery, it is commonly suggested that the left kidney be taken for transplant over the right kidney.
+Other clinically relevant variations in the renal vasculature will be mentioned later in this article.
 The left renal vein is typically first joined by the left adrenal vein draining into the superior aspect of the left renal vein.
 Shortly after, there is typically a branch of the inferior phrenic vein that joins the left renal vein on its superior aspect as well.
 The left gonadal vein usually joins the inferior aspect of the left renal vein before it crosses the aorta.
-In about 75% of the population, the posterior aspect of the left renal vein has additional tributaries such as branches from the lumbar or hemiazygos veins draining into it.
+In about 75% of the population, the posterior aspect of the left renal vein has additional tributaries (such as branches from the lumbar or hemiazygos veins) draining into it.
 These can be clinically significant in size and are highly variable.